hbyunzai/yelon/packages/abc/st/demo/resizable.md

 > - Note: Don't forget to import the `nz-resizable` Less style (`@import 'ng-zorro-antd/resizable/style/entry.less';`) file in `src/styles`.
 > - **Multiple headers not supported**
+> - Adjustment handles will become smaller when present with filtering and sorting

 ```ts
 import { Component } from '@angular/core';